 The repository contains token info from several blockchains, info on dApps, staking validators, etc. For every token a logo and optional additional information is available (such data is not available on-chain).

 Such a large collection can be maintained only through a community effort, so additions are welcome, primarily from token projects.

 For adding an ERC20 token:

 fork the Github repository

-prepare a logo file, according to the rules below, but must importantly: PNG format, max. pixel size of 512x512 and max. file size of 100kB.
+prepare a logo file, according to the rules below, but must importantly: PNG format, recommended pixel size of 256x256, max.
+512x512, and max. file size of 100kB.

 add/upload the logo file named